open/close all folders

 - The LURKMORE wiki has more information (EXTREMELY NSFW) on the 4chan word filters.

 - Fark.com filters "first post" to "boobies", which has become something of a Memetic Mutation.
+Especially since it resulted in things like "Benjamin Franklin was the boobiesmaster General of the U.S." instead of "first Postmaster General."

 - The TV Tropes forums filter "tl;dr" to "laconic version:".
 In the past they filtered it to "Sorry, I skipped some posts.", and earlier it was “I am too lazy, or possibly too incapable, to actually read anything.
 I resent the fact that this makes me seem like an inconsiderate person and hereby pledge to resume taking my ADHD medication.”
 It had to be changed because often the original post ended with "tl;dr: summary of the post", so "tl;dr" had two possible meanings.